IBM/data-prep-kit/transforms/language/doc_chunk/python/README.md

 ### Tracing the origin of the chunks

-The transform allows to trace the origin of the chunk with the `source_doc_id` which is set to the value of the `doc_id` column (if present) in the input table.
+The transform allows to trace the origin of the chunk with the `source_doc_id` which is set to the value of the `document_id` column (if present) in the input table.
 The actual name of columns can be customized with the parameters described below.